Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <li>memory areas used by special graphics modes</li>
 <li>free small portions of free memory that are not usually used by code because they are not contiguous with the main code memory area.</li>
 </ul>
-<p>There memory areas could be used by our code if they do not serve their standard purpose in our use-case, e.g., if we do not intend to use the tape after the program has been loaded (including from the tape), then we can use the tape buffer in our code to store some variables.</p>
+<p>These memory areas could be used by our code if they do not serve their standard purpose in our use-case, e.g., if we do not intend to use the tape after the program has been loaded (including from the tape), then we can use the tape buffer in our code to store some variables.</p>
 <p><em>Useful cases</em><br>
-We list some useful memory areas for the Commodore 64 and a few memory-limited systems:</p>
+We list some of these useful memory areas for some systems including many with very limited RAM:</p>

 <table>
 <thead>